 Spa, watersports centre, tennis court, glass-bottom boat, mountain bikes to borrow, lagoon, gardens, library, CD library, free WiFi throughout.
-In rooms: flatscreen TV, Logitech Squeezebox sound system, minibar (stocked with Red Stripe, naturally), iPod docking station, Royal Hut linens and Blue Mountain Aromatics bath products.
+In rooms: flatscreen TV with Apple TV, Sonos sound system, minibar (stocked with Red Stripe, naturally), iPod dock, Bodum coffee press and kettle, Frette linens and Blue Mountain Aromatics bath products.

-All of the hotels cottages and suites are light and bright, but we like the One-Bedroom Beach Cottages for their straight-to-sand access, garden-shaded outdoor showers, vast verandahs, full kitchens and Smeg fridges stocked with local treats.
+All of the hotel's cottages and suites are light and bright, but we like the One-Bedroom Beach Cottages for their straight-to-sand access, garden-shaded outdoor showers, vast verandas, full kitchens and Smeg fridges stocked with local treats.
 Lagoon Suite 8 is particularly private behind the beach, and has a balcony that juts out over the lagoon.
 Villa 21 is a beachfront two-bedroom set on a prime spot of sand, close to Bizot Bar.
 The Fleming Villa, once home to the author himself, is the picture of luxury.
 The spacious house has its own pool, private beach, series of satellite cottages and dedicated staff.
 One-Bedroom Beach Huts 23, 27, 36 and 44 stand out for their outdoor showers.